1

 -

-Soil Moisture: Keep soil consistently moist, especially in the first few years.
+Soil Moisture: Keep soil evenly moist, especially during dry periods -

-Pruning Instructions: Prune in late winter to remove dead or weak branches.
+Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead or diseased branches -

 Share